TV Pop Diaries

 Everett’s use of tame smut would be enhanced by sexy dance troupe Arlene Phillips' Hot Gossip, whose weekly "naughty bit" guaranteed the show an audience of young boys and their dads who still yearned for Pan's People on Top Of The Pops.
 Hot Gossip were not new to TV however, having appeared on BBC1’s David Essex show a year before.
 As a result of the success of the show Everett became hot property and would crop up in several editions of Bruce Forsyth's Big Night Out for London Weekend later in the year.
 More success came the following year when the show won Best Light Entertainment Programme at the BAFTAs, while the 1979 New Year special The Didn’t Quite Make It In Time For Christmas Show became ITV’s entry for the Montreux Television Festival.

-Everett wanted to call the 1979 New Years' Eve special "The Show That Saved You From Andy Stewart", but Thames said "no".
+Everett wanted to call the 1979 New Years' Eve special "The Show That Saved You From Andy Stewart", but Lord Thames said "no".
 The Will Kenny Everett Make It To 1980 Show? would be followed by the third series in 1980, however, Thames producer Philip Jones told the Daily Mirror that the next series may be in a different format “we are planning to increase the comedy content and the show will probably go to a later time.”
-Everett gave up his Capital Radilo show in order to concentrate on the upcoming series, but still continued to record episodes of Captain Kremmen for Mike Smith's breakfast show on the station.
-The third series saw Kremmen of the Star Coprs and several of the characters return, but five of the original six Hot Gossip would be replaced.
+Everett gave up his Capital Radio show in order to concentrate on the upcoming series, but still continued to record episodes of Captain Kremmen for Mike Smith's breakfast show on the station.
+The third series saw Kremmen of the Star Corps and several of the characters return, but five of the original six dancers from Hot Gossip would be replaced.
 As Kenny said in the introduction to the first show "we've got rid of all the old lumpy bits, and put in fresh lumpy bits."
 The new characters included the Scotsman who appeared on the previous new year's eve show, Billy Banter (a Bernard Manning type comedian) and a computer sidekick, Tharg.
 The record industry gave up some of their best for the show, Elvis Costello, Pete Townshend, The Boomtown Rats, Cliff Richard, Gary Numan, The Pretenders and The Police among others.

 Another New Year's Eve show in 1980 proceeded the new series and the promised changes